hwipl/blog/drafts/reverse_proxy_with_haproxy_and_ansible/README.md

   - server c1.s2.network.lan 10.20.2.14:3000 check
 ```

+Both files set the configuration of HAProxy in Site 1 and Site 2 as described
+in the Reverse Proxy Configuration section above.
+The frontends are configured
+in the Ansible list variable `haproxy_frontends`.
+The corresponding backends
+are configured in the Ansible list variable `haproxy_backends`.
+Each entry is
+identified by its name in the variable `name` and contains its configuration in
+the list variable `config`.

 ### Deployment

 The reverse proxy servers can be installed and configured with the Ansible